Dr. Daniel Fröhlich

 Summer Semester 2017

-Daniel Fröhlich Daniel Fröhlich is a temporary assistant professor at the Institute for Politics and Public Law at the LMU.
+Daniel Fröhlich is an Assistant Professor at the Institute of Politics and Public Law at LMU Munich.
 His academic interest lies in the field of constitutional law, particularly the transformation of its institutes in the context of state integration into European and international law.
-He studied law in Jena and received his Ph.D. from the LMU in 2010 with a thesis on the Europeanization of asylum and refugee law.
+He studied law in Jena and received his Ph.D. from LMU in 2010 with a thesis on the Europeanization of asylum and refugee law.
 His habilitation project is concerned with problems of independently acting agents within a democratic constitutional state in terms of organizational law and theory.

 - Workshop – "Conditions of Independence – Approaches to a Topos of Organizational Law"